-The Vietnam Climate Leadership Camp (VCLC) aims to empower 35 young activists in South Vietnam where has been experiencing climate impacts like sea level rise, drought and salinization.
-The camp will provide the participants with knowledge about climate change, its relation to energy and campaigning skillsets.
-Upon returning to their own provinces, each participant will initiate local campaigns in 2018 to build momentum for stopping coal expansion and advocating renewable energy (RE) use.
+The annual Vietnam Climate Leadership Camp (VCLC) aims to empower young activists in Vietnam where has been experiencing climate impacts like sea level rise, drought and salinization.
+This annual camp will provide the participants with knowledge about climate change, its relation to energy and campaigning skillsets.
+Upon returning to their own provinces, each participant will initiate their own community-based climate action projects.

-To build stronger social consensus to stop coal and champion RE, in the camp we will strive to #build capacity (campaigning skillsets: community organizing, communications and project management) for the local young climate activists who will carry out the campaigns in communities affected by climate change and coal power plants #provide local young activists with tools and tactics to strategically fight against coal expansion in their provinces #build a network of campaigners in the south.
+To build stronger social consensus to champion RE, in the camp we will strive to #build capacity (campaigning skillsets: community organizing, communications and project management) for the local young climate activists who will carry out the campaigns in communities affected by climate change #provide local young activists with tools and tactics to strategically fight climate change in their provinces #build a network of campaigners in the south.

-The follow-up campaigns are expected to include but not limited to training, workshop, community gathering for the local kids/youth to understand the risks that they are facing, like land salinization and health impacts (PM2.5 pollution) by coal power plants.
-To build the bottom-up voices to urge the government to shift from coal to RE is key to energy reform; therefore participants of the camp will be the change agents to further amplify the message of stopping coal and using RE in Vietnam.
+The follow-up campaigns are expected to include but not limited to training, workshop, community gathering for the local kids/youth to understand the risks that they are facing, like land salinization and health impacts.
+To build the bottom-up voices to urge the government to adopt policies to mitigate climate change and meet their NDC targets; therefore participants of the camp will be the change agents to further amplify the message of climate action in Vietnam.